MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 # How to add a Custom Block

-Minecraft's Behavior and Resource Packs allow for Creators to create custom content for their audience.
-Custom Blocks are a great way for Creators to start adding in interactive content that Players can interact with.
+Minecraft's Behavior and Resource Packs allow for you to create custom content for their audience.
+Custom Blocks are a great way for creators to start adding in interactive content that Players can interact with.
 Through this tutorial, you will build a new block that will be called **CanvasBlock** that you can set up with different textures and can be placed by a Player.

 In this tutorial you will learn the following: